incoder1/IO/README.md

 #### Windows with GCC (MinGW64) and GNU make

 In case of Windows you must use MSYS2.

+Make shure iconv-devel and gnutls-devel installed, if not istall them with

+> - pacman -S libiconv-devel libgnutls-devel

+command

 To build static release library use: